 UIndy’s School of Nursing is known for crafting leading-edge degree programs to meet community needs.
 Our competitive programs at all degree levels consistently rank among the top in the state, with high passing rates on state licensing exams.
-UIndy also offers the only Nurse-Midwifery and Neonatal Nurse Practitioner master's degree programs in the state.
+UIndy also offers the only Neonatal Nurse Practitioner master's degree program in the state.

 Our faculty bring decades of clinical experience in a wide range of specialties.
 Many are doctorally prepared and have excellent reputations for their leadership roles in health care communities locally, nationally and internationally.